scottz64/fabric-v0.6-release-criteria/performance/README.md

 #Usages

-	./perf_driver.sh <user input json file> <chaincode path> <nLPARs>
+	./perf_driver.sh <user input json file> <chaincode path> <nLPARs> <bcHost>

-    user input json file: the json file contains all user specified parameters for the test, see below for detailed description chaincode path: the path to the chaincode
+    user input json file: the json file contains all user specified parameters for the test, see below for detailed description chaincode path: the path to the chaincode, this path is in src directory under current working directory, see example below
     nLPARs: number of LPARs
+    bcHost: location of the network.
+For the local network (bcHost=local), no certificate to be used.
+For bluemix network (bcHost=bluemix), the certificate will be downloaded from the address specified in the service credential file.

 ###Examples

-######./perf_driver.sh userInput-example02.json $GOPATH/src/github.com/chaincode_example02 1
+    ./perf_driver.sh userInput-example02.json src/chaincode_example02 1 bluemix

-The above command will execute chaincode example02 on 1 LPAR based on the setting of userInput-example02.json.
+The above command will execute chaincode example02 on 1 LPAR based on the setting of userInput-example02.json with the bluemix network

-######./perf_driver.sh userInput-auction.json $GOPATH/src/github.com/auction 2
+    ./perf_driver.sh userInput-auction.json src/auction 2 local

-The above command will execute chaincode auction on 2 LPARs based on the setting of userInput-example02.json.
+The above command will execute chaincode auction on 2 LPARs based on the setting of userInput-example02.json with the local network

 #Scripts